Your shopping cart is empty.

 15% OFF ALL PRINTS AND PRODUCTS THROUGH JULY!

 Video games are not always just about shooting and looting.
 Many games are narratives, designed to be stories you can participate in.
 They might have mysteries to solve, people to meet, puzzles to unlock, or tales to uncover.
 My favorites have always been the ones you can wander around in, usually alone, exploring to your heart's content.
 That lone explorer vibe is one I try to recreate in my work to this day.

-In 1993, I played the first game I had ever seen that was rendered using 3d modeling, Myst.
+In the mid to late 90s, I played the first game I had ever seen that was rendered using 3d modeling, Myst.
 Myst was created by a company called Cyan.
 The visuals in that game blew me away, and if you're familiar with my artwork you can see the major influence Myst had on me.
 The places in that game spoke to me.
 It was escapism, it had challenging puzzles, and it put me in impossibly beautiful worlds.
 I still play it (and all the sequels) every so often and I get just as swept up in Cyan's worlds now as I did then.

 Flash forward to 2017, when Chuck Carter of Eagre Games approached me to have a couple of my images in a game he was developing in partnership with Cyan called Zed.
 Chuck had worked on the art for Myst and its sequels.
 The idea of having my work in a game produced by the company that inspired much of my aesthetic was so meaningful to me.
 I really felt things had come full circle.